 Top Ten Reasons Why Rare Should Stick With MicrosoftIt seems that more people want the so-called good old days back by reuniting Rare with Nintendo despite the fact that Rare has been doing well as a first party or second party for Microsoft, and Nintendo has plenty of good developers who make AAA games already (such as Monolith Soft, Retro Studios, HAL, Intelligent Systems and EAD to name a few) so we don't want them getting too greedy.
 I enjoyed Rare's Nintendo games, but I also like their Microsoft work.
 There is nothing wrong with being a multi-platform gamer since all consoles, including those of Nintendo, Sony and Microsoft today, each have made their fair share of good games and other exclusives.
 I'm getting tired of the "console wars" and everyone should enjoy games for what they really are.
 I have my reasons, and I will tell you.

-They release their classics on the Xbox Live Arcade, so they will always be there to those who miss them.
-Rare Replay is a must have for Xbox One owners who enjoyed Rare's games, and the new Killer Instinct game is even better than the original.
-To name a few.
+They release their classics on Xbox Live Arcade, ensuring that they will always be available to those who miss them.
+Rare Replay is a must-have for Xbox One owners who enjoyed Rare's games, and the new Killer Instinct game is even better than the original, to name a few.

-They've always made great games with great graphics for their times - SheepBuggy
+They have always made games with great graphics for their time.

-Conker's Bad Fur Day is one of the most controversial games and this was one of the reasons why Rare left Nintendo to join Microsoft.
-This game was never mentioned in Nintendo Power or any other family-friendly thing that other Nintendo games were sold or talked about.
-The Xbox seems more fitting for mature games as it's aimed more towards a more mature demographic whereas Nintendo is more kid-friendly in comparison.
+Conker's Bad Fur Day is one of the most controversial games, and this was one of the reasons why Rare left Nintendo to join Microsoft.
+This game was never mentioned in Nintendo Power or any other family-friendly outlets through which other Nintendo games were promoted.
+The Xbox platform seems more fitting for mature games, as it is aimed more towards a mature demographic, whereas Nintendo is more kid-friendly in comparison.

-Also, Viva Pinata is good for kids who are too young for the more mature games.
+Also, Viva Piñata is good for kids who are too young for more mature games.

-You can see why Rare no longer makes Kinect Sports titles due to the reception they had and decided to stick to their other franchises, including their best games, while still making new games.
+You can see why Rare no longer makes Kinect Sports titles.
+Due to the reception they received, they decided to stick to their other franchises, including their best games, while still creating new ones.

-Good thing that they stopped with the Kinect thing.
+It's a good thing that they stopped with the Kinect venture.

 Remember Diddy Kong Racing DS?
 Or how about Banjo Pilot for the GBA?
-This is all because Microsoft don't have their own handheld, yet.
+This is all because Microsoft doesn't have their own handheld, yet.

-And this is why spiritual successors like Yooka-Laylee come to the picture.
-There's nothing wrong with having to find a new favorite, or sticking to the old games you already have.
+And this is why spiritual successors like Yooka-Laylee come into the picture.
+There's nothing wrong with finding a new favorite or sticking to the old games you already have.

-The long mystery is revealed, and the whole fuss of not getting the Ice Key or whatever, is put to rest.
+The long mystery is revealed, and the whole fuss about not getting the Ice Key, or whatever, is put to rest.